 The Board is responsible for the proper stewardship of the Company's resources, the achievement of the Company's objectives and good corporate citizenship.
-It discharges these responsibilities by complying with all the relevant Acts and Regulations, including adopting the principles and best practices of the PD CG.
+It discharges these responsibilities by complying with all the relevant Acts and Regulations, including adopting the principles and best practices of the PD CG and Malaysian Code of Corporate Governance 2021 ("MCCG 2021"), where relevant.